osisoft/OCS-Docs/content/api-reference/tenant/tenant-service-blog.md

     "Id": 2147483586,
     "TimePosted": "2021-11-22T15:54:34.477Z",
     "Title": "Blog Entry for Example 1",
-    "Content": "This entry is here for to show the example.", "Author": "Joe Developer"
+    "Content": "This entry is here to show the example.", "Author": "Joe Developer"
   },
   {